dxiDavid/dxiDavid/README.md

 # Introduction

 Hello, I'm David Gichuru and welcome to my corner of the web.
-I'm a Web Developer and junior network engineer I'm passionate about tech and `love learning new things` I am a `detail-oriented` and `result-driven` individual.
+I do offensive security, information security, digital forensics, networking and web development.
+I'm passionate about tech and `love learning new things` I am a `detail-oriented` and `result-driven` individual.
 I'm also a `team player` who thrives in a cooperative environment and a `quick learner` and always looking for new ways to improve my skills and knowledge.

 # Passions

-## 1. CyberSecurity
+## 1. CyberSecurity/Digital Forensics

 This is what got me into tech.
 I stumbled upon some videos on YouTube where I saw security professionals doing some pretty interesting things with the browser and the Kali Linux command line and I was sold.
 At the time I did'nt know what they were doing but I knew I eventually wanted to do it :smile: